 - On-premise, cloud-hosted, or SaaS deployment.

 ERP software has the ability to collect and compare metrics across departments and provide several different reports based on roles or specific user preferences.
-The data collected synchronize reporting and automation by reducing the need to maintain separate databases and spreadsheets that would have to be manually merged to generate reports.
+The data collected synchronizes reporting and automation by reducing the need to maintain separate databases and spreadsheets that would have to be manually merged to generate reports.
 This collection offers valuable insight, such as where to cut costs and streamline processes, providing the information to make real-time business decisions.

 How does the ERP system work?